DotCampus/dotcampus.github.io/index.md

 Welcome to our blog!

-Dot Campus Blog for sharing knowledge and experience about software development, data science, and machine learning.
+Dot Campus Blog for sharing knowledge, tips and experience regarding software development and tech in general.